abetlen/llama-cpp-python/README.md

 python3 -m llama_cpp.server --model models/7B/llama-model.gguf
 ```

-Similar to Hardware Acceleration section above, you can also install with GPU (cuBLAS) support like this:
+Similar to the Hardware Acceleration section above, you can also install with GPU (cuBLAS) support like this:

 ```bash
 CMAKE_ARGS="-DGGML_CUDA=on" FORCE_CMAKE=1 pip install 'llama-cpp-python[server]'